-Note 6: The minimum on-time condition is specified for an inductor peak-to-peak ripple current \geq 40% of I{MAX} (see minimum on-time considerations in the Applications Information section).
+Note 6: The minimum on-time condition is specified for an inductor peak-to-peak ripple current ≥40% of I{MAX} (see minimum on-time considerations in the Applications Information section).

-Note 7: The LTC3728LC/LTC3728LXC are guaranteed to meet performance specifications from 0°C to 85°C. The LTC3728LE is guaranteed to meet performance specifications over the -40°C to 85°C operating temperature range as assured by design, characterization and correlation with statistical process controls.
+Note 7: The LTC3828E is guaranteed to meet performance specifications over the -40°C to 85°C operating temperature range as assured by design, characterization and correlation with statistical process controls.